Kaysville native serving on USS Ronald Reagan receives COVID-19 vaccine

-210012-N-LI114-1003 YOKOSUKA, Japan (Feb.
+YOKOSUKA, Japan (Feb.
 12, 2021) – Kaysville, Utah native and Davis High School graduate Payton Daniels is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
 Sailors assigned to Ronald Reagan began receiving initial COVID-19 vaccinations at Commander, Fleet Activities Yokosuka (CFAY), Jan.
 7. Throughout February, Ronald Reagan Sailors who received the first shot were given their second vaccination.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Michael B. Jarmiolowski)

 |Date Taken: